cont-kolomeets/island-break/README.md

-# Island Break
+# Game Description

 Initial prototype of a game.

-# Game Description

 You have to fly a plane to an island in the see to destroy enemy towers.
 Use the map to navigate.

-# Game Instructions

 Use left & right arrows to steer.
 Use up and down arrows to change the speed of the plane.

-# How to play
+# How to start the game

 Execute Flash Player from `bin/flashplayer.exe` and drop the file `bin/Island Break.swf` to the player.